Submitting a patch, getting it reviewed, and committed to the Mozilla source tree involves several steps. This article

 Pushing the patch

 Submitting untested patches wastes the committer's time, and may burn the release tree.
 Please save everyone's time and effort by completing all necessary verifications.

 Please ensure that the patch is properly formatted to make it as easy as possible for a committer to check in your patch.

 checkin-needed keyword to the bug (or if Bugzilla doesn't allow you to add the keyword, ask someone else to add it).
 Community members with commit access regularly search for bugs with the checkin-needed keyword and commit within a day or so.
 If the patch does not get checked, within a reasonable timeframe, join #developers on irc.mozilla.org, asking someone to check on your behalf.
 In most circumstances, a link to a passing Try run will be required, in order to verify the patch will not cause any new failures after landing.

-If you're committing yourself, please remember to follow Committing Rules and Responsibilities.
+If you're pushing yourself, please remember to follow Committing Rules and Responsibilities.

 It is possible your code causes functional or performance regressions.
 There is a tight policy on performance regressions, in particular.
 This means your code may be dropped, leaving you to fix and resubmit it.
 Regressions mean the tests (which you ran before checking in, didn't you) are not comprehensive enough, so a resubmitted patch or a patch to fix the regression should be accompanied by appropriate tests.

 After authoring a few patches, consider getting commit access to Mozilla source code.